richsilv/meteor-dumb-collections/README.md

 ## NEW IN VERSION 1.1.0

-* Now compatible with Collection2.
+* Now compatible with Collection2 (BUT SEE IMPORTANT NOTE BELOW!!!).
 * Ability to specify `options` as well as `query` when syncing.
 * Insertion and removal is now far, far more efficient.
 * `reactive` parameter to allow client-side collection to be cleared non-reactively.